danawoodruff/Tableau-and-BikeHouston/README.md

 <h3>Dashboards and Story</h3>
 Ten worksheets each have a visualization.
 The visualizations are brought together on five dashboards which are then presented as a story.
 The main filter serves to retrieve data for each year.
 The story captions summarize each dashboard and guide the user through the dashboards.
 <br>
 The user is introduced to houston Bcycle with a map of stations.
-Station size and color is determined by its bicycle checkout count.
+Station size and color is determined by its bicycle checkout count.<br>
 <p align="center"><kbd><img width="700" height="auto" src="Images/map.PNG"></kbd><br>
 <br>
 Next the user explores the most popular stations and the relationship between one way and roundtrips.
 The user can select one or both years.